borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 {: #what-lies-ahead }
 -- First it's important to learn as much and have all-encompassing understanding of it all.
 Since this system is not forced but is **Opt-In** (freely choose to use it / be involved and make better world) just learning about it is already a contribution.
 Next then comes playing with it and later teaching others around you (it's virtuous to teach people) and to promote it.
 There is a famous meme (rapidly spread cultural element): [**LaserEyes**](https://www.wealthsimple.com/en-ca/magazine/laser-eyes-crypto){:target="_blank"} - significant focus on important thing that can make a difference.<br>
 Secondly decide if you want to buy some, for now as an investment and later as a Savings Accounts.
 This way you will try it yourself and learn a few things Install one or few of recommended wallets, register on exchange, withdraw funds to your wallet.<br>

+-- When most countries join the system they will even compete who has better adoption.
+Eventually their CBs will start acquiring Bitcoin as part of their reserves.
+Once first large CB acquires it others will be forced to follow it based on game theory.
+Private Banks would also own BTC as reserve asset.
+As it continues to mature it will gain wider support, integrate into the real world and go Mainstream which will be beneficial for everyone.<br>
+-- Currently in 2022 around 200 millions people (4% of worlds population) are estimated to have same amount of bitcoin/sats.
+Every big change needs time, in this case decades.
+It's not something that can happed over night, as people have to to learn and accept it.
+For most persons it was outside of their world view (mental model).

+-- Every assumption about future is a probability bet.
+Some expectation is that by 2030 1 billion people will have btc wallets.
+In over 100 countries it would be regulated like foreign currency, while in 10 at least accepted as legal tender.

 ### 5.3 Practical Advice [[C](#toc)]
 {: #practical-advice }